Is Downsizing to One Car in Retirement the Right Move for You?

 Downsizing to One Car in Retirement: Key Considerations

 First, you need to think about your daily routines.
-Being a one-car family works when your not commuting to separate jobs.
-But what if one of you wants (or needs) to work part time in retirement?
+Being a one-car family works when you're not commuting to separate jobs.
+But what if one of you wants (or needs) to work part-time in retirement?
 That means someone is stuck at home while the other is working.

 "We decided to go down to one car after realizing we rarely used both at the same time.
 It's been a year, and we haven't looked back!"